Property Photos & Pricing

 Boston Cooking Classes & Wine Pairings

 Following each cooking class, everyone enjoys the food that was prepared in class accompanied with red or white wine.
-We cater to food allergies.
-Menus change with the season.
+We cater to food allergies and restrictions, and menus change with the season.

 We also prepare Italian and New England menus upon request.
 Learn about the local cuisine of Boston – New England clam chowder, Boston Cream Pie and clam cakes as you stroll through Copley Square and Charles Street.
-There are many interesting artisan food shops and markets in the neighborhood.
+There are many interesting artisan food shops and markets in the neighborhoods from the North End to Back Bay.

 A History Note On Boston